wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

 <object class="figure" type="image/svg+xml" width="500" data="{{ site.baseurl }}/public/img/workflows/workflow_distributed_question.svg">Distributed platform</object>

+<p><br></p>

 **[A.3.4.q2.1]**  You can lease three different platforms to execute this workflow:

-  - **Platform A:** 2 4-core hosts, each with 8 GB of RAM, and 120 GFlop/sec core compute speed
+  - **Platform A:** Two 4-core hosts, each with 8 GB of RAM, and 120 GFlop/sec core compute speed
-  - **Platform B:** 3 6-core hosts, each with 12 GB of RAM, and 50 GFlop/sec core compute speed
+  - **Platform B:** Three 6-core hosts, each with 12 GB of RAM, and 50 GFlop/sec core compute speed
-  - **Platform C:** 1 3-core hosts, with 16 GB of RAM, and 120 GFlop/sec core compute speed
+  - **Platform C:** One 3-core hosts, with 16 GB of RAM, and 120 GFlop/sec core compute speed

   Assuming the I/O and network times are zero, which of the three platforms above is the better choice?

 **[A.3.4.q2.2]**  Because tasks in all levels are identical, at any given time either all
-                  running tasks compute, or all running tasks perform I/O. Assuming that the total I/O time, regardless of the number of hosts/cores is 20 seconds.
-What is the parallel efficiency for the three platforms in the previous question?
+                  running tasks compute, or all running tasks perform I/O. Assuming that the total I/O time, regardless of the number of hosts/cores is 20 seconds, what is the parallel efficiency for the three platforms in the previous question?